-- 1. Public Institutional District.
-A maximum of five (5) hives may be maintained within areas zoned P-I, Public Institutional District. - 2.
-Urban Farm.
+- 2. Urban Farm.
 A maximum of three (3) hives may be maintained by a permit holder per acre up to a maximum of twenty-five (25) hives within an area approved as an urban farm. - 3.
 Residential Zone.
-No residentially zoned property shall have more than the following numbers of hives on the property: - a.
-A maximum of two (2) hives may be maintained on a lot one half (1/2) acre or smaller. - b.
+No residentially zoned property shall have more than the following numbers of five (5) hives on the property:

+a.
+A maximum of two (2) hives may be maintained on a lot one half (1/2) acre or smaller.

+- b.
 A maximum of three (3) hives may be maintained on a lot larger than one half (1/2) acre but smaller than three quarters (3/4) acre. - c.
 A maximum of four (4) hives may be maintained on a lot larger than three quarters (3/4) but smaller than one (1) acre. - d.
-A maximum of five (5) hives may be maintained on a lot one (1) acre or larger. - 4.
+A maximum of five (5) hives may be maintained on a lot one (1) acre or larger. - a. for each permitted hive one nucleus colony may be kept for requeening. - b.
+To maximize successful rescues of a swam or a relocated colon, a beekeeper may keep such a colony, upon notification to the health department, until a permanent location can be found. - 4.
 Occupation.
 Apiaries in residentially zoned areas must be located on the lot occupied by the permit holder. - 5.
 Vacant/Unoccupied Lot.
-No apiary may be placed on vacant or unoccupied lots. - 6.
+No apiary may be placed on vacant or unoccupied lots. - 56.
 Frames.
-All colonies shall be kept in hives with removable frames, which shall be continuously maintained in sound and usable condition by the permit holder. - 7.
+To facilitate inspection for disease, all honeycombs must be readily removeable and replaceable.
+All colonies shall be kept in hives with removable frames, which shall be continuously maintained in sound and usable condition by the permit holder. - 67.
 Identification.
-Each apiary shall, at all times, have the permit holder's name, address and phone number permanently and legibly displayed in a prominent place on an external portion of each hive. - 8.
+Each apiary shall, at all times, have the permit holder's name, address and phone number permanently and legibly displayed in a prominent place on an external portion of each hive. - 78.
 Flyway Barrier.
-For all hives located within thirty (30) feet of a property line, a 6-foot high closed fence, closed hedge, building, or other solid flyway barrier, or other type of barrier which the Health Officer determines to be of sufficient height, shall be located between the rear and/or side property lines and the hive(s).
+For all hives located within thirty (30) twenty-five (25) feet of a property line, a 6-foot high closed fence, closed hedge, building, or other solid flyway barrier, or other type of barrier which the Health Officer determines to be of sufficient height, shall be located between the rear and/or side property lines and the hive(s).
 A flyway barrier is not needed if the hive(s) are kept at least ten (10) feet off the ground.
-Flyway barriers, if required shall meet the requirements of the building code. - 9.
+Flyway barriers, if required shall meet the requirements of the building code. - 89.
 Water Supply.
 A continuous supply of water shall be located on the property where the apiary is located, and placed near the hive(s) and within the enclosures or flyway barriers.
 The water source shall be designed to allow the honeybees' access to water by landing on a hard surface available to the honeybees so long as they remain active outside of the hive.